-“People are very curious about them,” said Captain Dave, one of the regular Gill Dawg Marina guides for sunset cruises around the stilts.
+“People are very curious about them,” said Captain Dave, one of the regular Gill Dawg Marina guides for sunset cruises around the stilt homes.
 “Everyone wants to know what are they, who owns them and can they be rented.”

 The nine structures that dot the gulf are lovely reminders of old Florida, when working fishermen built camps above the water, both as a place to store the mullet they caught and to seek shelter during storms.
 All are privately owned and have been grandfathered in by the state Legislature, which holds the leases to the land.
 No new houses can be built, though damaged ones can be repaired depending on the remaining structure.
 And, sorry, they cannot be rented, although a few have changed hands over the years.

-While the exact history of the stilt houses is unknown, their timeline can be read on the website favay.org, curated by Pasco historian and high school teacher Jeff Miller.
+While the exact history of the stilt houses is unknown, their timeline can be read on this website, curated by Pasco historian and high school teacher Jeff Miller.